prijkes/WinRARRed/README.md

 # WinRARRed

 WinRARRed is a Windows utility that brute-forces WinRAR command line settings to recreate a bit-perfect RAR archive from its extracted files.
 It is aimed at preservation workflows where the original archive is missing but the payload files (and a verification hash) are intact.
+It uses [SRR (Scene Release Reconstruction)](http://rescene.wikidot.com/start) files to prefill archive settings and verify results.

 ![main_window](doc/main_window.png)